Clavaria zollingeri: Habitat and distribution

-The fruit bodies of Clavaria zollingeri grow either solitarily, in groups, or in clusters on the ground in grassy spots, usually near hardwood trees, or with mosses.
+The fruit bodies of C. zollingeri grow either solitarily, in groups, or in clusters on the ground in grassy spots, usually near hardwood trees, or with mosses.
 It is a saprobic species, deriving nutrients by breaking down organic matter.
 It has a widespread distribution, and has been found in Australia, New Zealand, North America, South America, and Asia (including Brunei, India, and Korea).
-In North America, the distribution is restricted to the northeastern regions of the continent.
+In North America, the distribution is restricted to the northeastern regions of the continent but have been found in some isolated areas as far south as Northern Arkansas.
 Rare in Europe, it is listed in the Red Lists of threatened species in Denmark and Great Britain.
 In Ireland, it is used as an indicator species to help assess the fungal diversity of nutrient-poor grasslands, a habitat under threat.
 It was recorded from the Netherlands for the first time in 2006.

+Edibility

+Although reported to be edible in small quantities, the fragile fruit bodies are of limited culinary value, and may have a laxative effect.
+Some guides say it is inedible.

 Bioactive compounds

 Clavaria zollingeri contains lectins, a class of proteins that bind specific carbohydrates on the surface of cells, causing them to clump together.
 A Korean study demonstrated that extracts of the fungus caused lymphoagglutination, a specific form of agglutination that involves white blood cells.
 In general, lectins are used in blood typing and serology, and they are widely used in affinity chromatography for purifying proteins.